 Health insurance premiums

-A “perfect storm” of inflationary pressures and political tensions have added heat to health premium pricing negotiations this year.
+A “perfect storm” of inflationary pressures and political tensions added heat to health premium pricing negotiations this year, which was confirmed to be an industry average of 3.73% last week.

-Health Minister Mark Butler has already rejected initial proposals from health funds, urging them to come up with a more “reasonable” average figure to reduce the strain on household budgets.
+Health Minister Mark Butler previously rejected initial proposals from health funds, urging them to come up with a more “reasonable” average figure to reduce the strain on household budgets.

-When the decision is finally made, Australians will have until 1 April to compare their options before the changes take effect.
+Australians have until 1 April to compare their options before the changes take effect.

 “We’re urging customers to be prepared as shopping for cheaper deals may be one of the only ways for some to avoid the sting,” Mr Koch said.